snuspl/pluto/README.md

-MIST: High-performance IoT stream processing system
+MIST: High-performance IoT Stream Processing
 ====================================

 MIST is a stream processing system that is optimized to handle large numbers of IoT stream queries.